-Control→ URL Filter included by setting up a URL list.
-A maximum of 100 entries can be configured.
-QoS (Quality of This lets you assure better performance for gaming and VoIP.
-Service) Queue Management Configuration: Allows you to automatically mark incoming traffic without reference to a particular classifier.
-Queue Configuration: Allows you to configure a maximum of 24 entries.
-QoS Class: Allows you to configure network traffic classes.
-Routing Default Gateway: Set up the routes on which you want the X6 to send data that it receives on a particular interface, such as a LAN or Ethernet interface.
-Static Route: Routes specify the IP address of the next device, interface, or Internet destination to forward data to, based on the ultimate destination of the data.
-A maximum of 32 routes can be configured.
 DNS DNS Server: Allows you to specify multiple DNS servers.
-Typically, most users do not need to enter a DNS server unless instructed by their ISP.
-Dynamic DNS: Allows you to alias a dynamic IP address to a static hostname in any of the many domains, allowing your DSL router to be more easily accessed from various locations on the Internet.
+Typically, most users do not need to enter a DNS server unless instructed by their ISP. dynamic DINS: Allows you to map a dynamic IP address to a static address allowing your DSL router to be more easily accessed from various locations on the Internet.
+Typically used to host a website behind your router without paying for a static IP address.
 DSL To set DSL settings.
 Modulation and capability can be selected from lists on this page.
 DSL Advanced Settings can also be found on this page.
+UPnP Allows you to enable/disable UPnP.
+UPnP allows other UPnP software or devices to work together without user intervention.
+The default setting for UpnP is Enabled .
+DNS Proxy When Enabled (default setting), attached LAN devices performing DHCP release/renew will have the router's LAN IP assigned as the DNS Server and the X7N acts as a DNS Proxy.
+When Disabled , the X7N no longer acts as a Proxy and assigns to LAN DHCP devices it's own DNS servers that it uses (can be used if the servers are down and you want to put in your own DNS).
 Interface Group To create mapping groups with appropriate LAN and WAN interfaces to set up groups that perform as independent networks (utilizing multiple ports to PVC and bridging groups).
 IPSec To add, edit, or remove IPSec tunnel mode connections.
 Certificate Local: To add, view, or remove local certificates used by peers to verify your identity.
 A maximum of 4 certificates can be stored.
 Trusted CA (Certificate Authority): Add, view, or remove CA certificates used by you to verify peers' certificates.
 A maximum of 4 certificates can be stored.
+Multicast Sets up IGMP protocol.
+Most users will only do this if instructed by their service provider.